facebook/react-native-website/website/blog/2024-10-23-The-New-Architecture-is-Here.md

 React Native 0.76 is the first version of React Native that leverages the full power of [React 18 and its concurrent features](https://react.dev/blog/2021/12/17/react-conf-2021-recap#react-18-and-concurrent-features).

-For this reason, we expect that you need to apply some changes to your JavaScript code to properly migrate to React 18 and its semantics.
-For more information on how to migrate to React 18’s concurrent feature, follow the [How to Upgrade to React 18](https://react.dev/blog/2022/03/08/react-18-upgrade-guide).
+To migrate your JavaScript code to React 18 and its semantics, follow the [How to Upgrade to React 18](https://react.dev/blog/2022/03/08/react-18-upgrade-guide) guide.

-For what concerns the native side of your app, version 0.76 comes with some breaking changes that you need to consider when upgrading your app.
+For native migration, 0.76 comes with some breaking changes that you need to consider when upgrading your app.
 The list of breaking changes are described in the [React Native 0.76 release blogpost post](/blog/2024/10/23/release-0.76-new-architecture#breaking-changes-1) and in the [React Native changelog](https://github.com/facebook/react-native/blob/main/CHANGELOG.md).

 Aside from the breaking changes described above, the migration to the New Architecture is transparent.